-Registering an MCP server is a technical workflow — you need to know the server’s transport URL and the configuration it requires.
+Registering an MCP server is a technical workflow — you need to know the server’s transport URL (or, for a local server, its package config) and the configuration it requires.
 If you’re not sure where to start, ask in the Isaree Discord.

 Prerequisites